BenJWagner/VPTools/Examples/RelayRxTx/README.md

     (where each n = 0 or 1) - Switches output from a particular transmitter id 1-8 off or on You can send only the ids up to last one you want to set, eg: only turn transmitter 3 off = f110

+  qnnnnn
+    (where -1000 < nnn < 1000) - Sets the RFM69 frequency offset

   r
     Shows the current radio stats for each transmitter id